 Bid Documentation - Bid Documentation shall mean all written information, working papers, computer printouts, electronic media, charts, and all other data compilations which contain or reflect information, data, and calculations used by the Proposer in the preparation of the Price Proposal.
 The term bid documentation includes, but is not limited to, Design-Build Team equipment rates, Design-Build Team overhead rates, labor rates, efficiency or productivity factors, arithmetical calculations, and quotations from subcontractors and material suppliers to the extent that such rates and quotations were used by the Proposer in formulating and determining the Price Proposal.
 The term bid documentation also includes any manuals, which are standard to the industry used by the Proposer in determining the Price Proposal.
 Such manuals may be included in the bid documentation by reference.
 Such reference shall include the name and date of the publication and the publisher.
-Bid Documentation does not include bid documents provided by the Department for use by the Proposer in bidding on this project.
-The Bid Documentation can be in the form of electronic submittal (e.g., thumb drive) or paper.
+Bid Documentation does not include bid documentation can be in the form of electronic submittal (e.g., thumb drive) or paper.
 If the Bidder elects to submit the Bid Documentation in electronic format, the Department requires a backup submittal (e.g., a second thumb drive) in case one is corrupted.